Instant Pot Minestrone Soup is fresh, healthy, and packed with beans, pasta, and garden produce like tomatoes, zucchini, and corn.

 - 1/2 teaspoon freshly ground black pepper

-- 1 cup (4 ounces) grated Asiago cheese
+- 1 cup (4 ounces) grated Asiago or parmesan cheese

-Select Saute and add the oil to the pressure cooker pot.
+- Select Sauté and add the oil to the pressure cooker pot.
 When oil is hot, add the onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
-Add the garlic, carrots, celery, corn, zucchini, and garlic.
-Keep stirring and cook about 5 more minutes.
+Add the garlic, carrots, celery, corn, and zucchini.
+Keep stirring and cook for about 5 more minutes.

-Add the tomatoes, chicken broth, pasta, Italian seasoning, and salt.
-Lock lid in place, select High Pressure and 4 minutes cook time and start.
-When timer beeps, turn off pressure cooker and wait 5 minutes, then do a quick pressure release.
+- Add the tomatoes, chicken broth, pasta, Italian seasoning, and salt.
+Lock the lid in place, select High Pressure and 4 minutes cook time.
+When the cook time ends, turn off the pressure cooker and perform a 5 minute natural pressure release, followed by a quick pressure release.

-Add the spinach, beans, and basil.
-Taste and season with pepper and more salt if needed.
+- Add the spinach, beans, and basil.
+Taste and season with pepper and salt if needed.
 Serve in individual bowls topped with cheese.

 *You can substitute two 14.5-ounce cans of diced tomatoes for the fresh tomatoes in the recipe.